-In order to ensure that our customer-centred approach reaches our rural customers, we will promote the housing solutions & support service provided through our local offices with our Rural Residents' Forum and rural stakeholders and in our targeted rural publications.
+In order to ensure that our customer-centred approach is visible and accessible for our rural customers, We will promote the availability of tenancy sustainment advice and funding support through our Rural Residents' Forum, our rural publications and at rural housing information events.

-We will also maximise the platform we are given with rural communities through consultation events and in particular those which form part of our rural housing need testing process.
-When we engage with rural communities to examine the need for additional affordable homes in the area, we invite those in need of a home to come forward and speak to our frontline staff.
-This provides an opportunity for us to raise awareness of the housing support services we have to offer and how they can be accessed.
-Over the period of the Strategy we will examine the potential to pilot a rural 'housing health-check' service as part of rural housing need test event.
+Over the period of the Strategy we will examine the potential to pilot a rural 'housing health-check' service as part of a rural housing need test event.
 This will include both Housing Advisors and Financial Inclusion Managers in order to provide advice which could help customers sustain existing tenancies, seek alternative more suitable accommodation and ultimately to help prevent as many rural customers as we can from being faced with homelessness.